Nikoleta-v3/conditional-cooperation-with-longer-memory/src/evolution_simulations/README.md

 - `evolSimulation.m` ensures that the mutants are not reactive strategies but reactive counting strategies.
-- `stationary` and `stationaryMemoryN` are files that calculate the stationary distribution between two players, for reactive and memory-$n$ strategies respectively.
+- `stationary` and `stationaryMemoryN` are files that calculate the stationary distribution between two players, for reactive and memory-n strategies respectively.
 - To calculate the stationary distributions, we need the transition process of the Markov chain that describes the play of the two players.
 This depends on